-Pacific Citizen, the mostly Nisei board voted to "make the YMCA available to the entire community as an interracial center."
+The YMCA on Buchanan Street had been rented to the USO to serve African American troops.
+After it was returned to the SF YMCA, the parent organization "offered it again to the [Japanese] community for its original use as a Y for young men.
+According to the JACL newspaper Pacific Citizen, the mostly Nisei board voted to "make the YMCA available to the entire community as an interracial center."
 The transition was not easy.
 Some Nikkei felt that the building on Buchanan Street belonged to them and were reluctant to share the facility, "other residents, particularly the Negroes, felt the Japanese in turn were the newcomers, and they resented giving up a building they had used during the war."
 With the benefit of leaders such as Yori Wada, they forged a unique community partnership that was broadly inclusive of both race and gender.
 In 1947, the Buchanan YMCA/YWCA inaugurated an interracial youth program to serve African American and Japanese American children and teens.
-Py By 1948, multiple programs served the varied needs of the community, overseen by a multiracial board of directors.
+Physical Papanese of the community, overseen by a multiracial board of directors.